 Anime and Manga

-- In Digimon Adventure, the 8 Chosen Children were the only people with Digivices and Digimon partners.
+- The 8 Chosen Children were the only people with Digivices and Digimon partners.
 It appears now that, in Digimon Adventure 02, there are hundreds, or maybe thousands of chosen children all over the world, each with a Digivice and a Digimon partner.
 Of course, in the end, everyone in the world has a Digimon partner.

 - In the franchise as a whole, a certain mon will be introduced as having developed under special circumstances.
 They'll be a regular part of the universe in other, unrelated series, though.
 For example, Armor Digivolving in Digimon Adventure 02 is an ancient method that the new Big Bad, Ken, can't shut down with his Control Spires because, well, a virus made to take out a computer using Windows 8 probably wouldn't work on a TRS-80.
 The only Armor Digimon are the armor forms of our heroes.
 Not so the later series, where Armors are everywhere.
 In Digimon Tamers, Guilmon was created from scratch by Takato.
 No others exist and his Digimon Analyzer sequence basically amounts to "huh?
 What do you mean, 'no data?'"
-Digimon Frontier has forms of Guilmon as Digimon elementary school students and even his Mega form as a shopkeeper.
+Digimon Frontier has forms of Guilmon as Digimon elementary school students.

 - In Mobile Suit Gundam 00, the show starts with only fivenote GN Drives in the whole world; later on, three new Gundams pop-up with imperfect Drives, and later still each of the three global superpowers is handed 10 such Drives.
 After a four-year Time Skip, The Federation is mass-producing the imperfect Drives, while the heroes still have the five they started with and any support machines have to piggy-back off of them by using particle storage tanks.
 At the end of The Movie, we see that 50 years later, mankind will be able to produce the true GN Drives.